 Gold plating has excellent electrical and thermal conductivity, offers exceptional solderability and is a superb reflector of infrared radiation.
 In addition, gold is a noble metal that does not oxidize or chemically react under normal conditions.
 For this reason gold plating it is an exceptional choice for numerous engineering requirements where electrical conductivity (especially at low voltages), solderability and corrosion resistance are design requirements.

-Advanced Plating Technologies, a Milwaukee, Wisconsin company, offers gold plating services in both 99.7% pure “hard” gold and 99.9% pure soft gold electrodeposits.
+Advanced Plating Technologies, a Milwaukee, Wisconsin company, offers gold plating in both 99.7% pure “hard” gold and 99.9% pure soft gold electrodeposits.
 Hard gold plating services are commonly employed in applications where repeated sliding or connection wear is a design consideration, such as in female to male interconnect pins or sprung contacts.
 Our company offers hard gold plating that is alloyed with a small amount of cobalt to achieve the required deposit properties.

-Soft gold plating services are commonly used where the highest of gold purity is required for soldering, wire bonding, high temperature or high corrosion resistance applications.
+Soft gold plating is commonly used where the highest of gold purity is required for soldering, wire bonding, high temperature or high corrosion resistance applications.
 The soft gold plating deposit provides an extremely pure deposit of gold, which maintains the low hardness, and high corrosion resistance of gold consistent with its elemental form.
 Soft gold plating is preferred for high temperature applications due to the fact that alloying elements of hard gold plating can oxidize at elevated temperatures.

 The appearance of gold plating is very much a function of the underplate that is applied prior to deposition of the final gold layer.
 If a matte nickel such as sulfamate nickel is applied, the final gold deposit will have more of a matte appearance.
 If a brightened nickel such as bright electrolytic nickel is utilized, the gold plating will have a bright appearance.
 As with any deposit, the luster of the basis material has a large degree of correlation to the luster of the final gold plating.

-Gold Plating Services – Why APT?
+Gold Plating Services – Advanced Plating Technologies’ Capabilities

 Most Company Specific Specifications